Digital Elevation Models¶

 Digital Elevation Models are required when processing SAR data to higher-level products, such as the Radiometric Terrain Correction (RTC) and Interferometric SAR (InSAR) products available On Demand from ASF.

 ASF uses DEMs that are publicly available and have wide-ranging coverage.
 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.

 With the public release of the GLO-30 Copernicus DEM, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
 This is now the default DEM for processing RTC products, and the only option available for processing InSAR products.

 Copernicus DEM GLO-30 Updated

 We use the Copernicus DEM GLO-30 Public dataset as our default DEM for RTC and InSAR processing.
-We have now updated to the 2021 release of the Copernicus DEM GLO-30 Public dataset, which improves coverage over Norway, and includes 5 additional tiles.
+We have now updated to the most recent release available on AWS, which improves coverage over Norway, and includes 5 additional tiles.
 For more information, see the 'Releases' section of this article.